by Ran Nir

 #3 Helps to prevent depression

-#4 Your liver loves it
+#4 Your Liver Loves it

-#5 Lowers risk of getting cancer
+#5 Lower risk of getting cancer

 #6 Good for the brain

 A Finnish study found that drinking three to five cups of coffee daily at midlife age could result in a 65% decreased risk of Alzheimer’s and dementia later in life [6].
-Some believe this is down to the caffeine in coffee, which prevents the build-up of beta-amyloid plaque, something which could contribute to Alzheimer’s disease.
+Some believe this is down to the caffeine in coffee, which prevents the build-up of beta-amyloid plaque, something that could contribute to Alzheimer’s disease.

 #7 Lessens the risk of Type 2 Diabetes